 I bumped my way back down with the wheelbarrow, and as I approached the creek, I stopped short.
 He’d moved.
 Just a little, his arm now resting over his head.
 I let out a breath I hadn’t realized I’d been holding.

-I pushed that wheelbarrow partway, then pulled the rest of the way back up that slope.
+I pushed that wheelbarrow partway, then pulled it the rest of the way back up that slope.
 I had to stop three times to catch my breath, and each time I checked to make sure he still had his.
-I drove that cart with all my might and finally stopped in front of our chestnut-log barn.
+I drove that cart with all my might and finally stopped in front of our chestnut log barn.

 I pulled the coverlet offa the bed.
 No point in getting mud or worse all over it; the sheets would be easy enough to wash.
 The front door to the room was plenty wide—I’d used the frame that had guided those wide-hipped steers inside—so the wheelbarrow fit through just fine.
 Somehow, I picked that poor stranger up and settled him on the bed.
 I was never so happy to hear a groan.